 7. Also if we consider that Rama or Krishna were Ishwar Himself, there is nothing great that they achieved in their lives.
 For Ishwar, who can create, manage and destroy entire universe, killing some petty people on a small planet earth, and that too after lots of tortures and failures, is actually a mockery of His capabilities.

-But if we consider these people -Rama, Krishna etc – to be Ishwar-inspired superheroes, what they achieved was amazing and among greatest examples for rest of us.
+If we consider these people -Rama, Krishna etc – to be Ishwar-driven souls, what they achieved was amazing and among greatest examples for rest of us.
 They thus are benchmarks for us to model our own lives and character in lines with true worshippers of Ishwar.

-8. Thus Vedas have no place for stories of incarnations.
-The concept of incarnation is a very recent one.
+9. Vedas have no place for stories of Biblical and Quranic incarnations.
+However if we adopt concept of incarnation as mentioned above, or even as that of Ishwar actually taking birth, it does not matter if we follow one thing.
+That while Bhakti of Ishwar is important, we will not shun our duties of fighting the evil in garb of worshipping the incarnation.
+The concept of Semitic incarnation is a very recent one.
 And since this concept emerged, we have got weaker and weaker.
 From being rulers of entire globe, we have brought ourselves down to a level where we have no proper rights in our own country.
+Let our Bhakti and belief in incarnation not become a roadblock to our Karma Yoga.
+Instead, let it become a stepping stone to even more Karma because we know Ishwar is helping.

-9. Its a pity that we waste billions of dollars in worshipping imaginary incarnations of Ishwar in wrong manner but do not consolidate resources and energies to do true worship of Ishwar by following right examples of the great men whom we worship as incarnations.
+10. Its a pity that we do not consolidate resources and energies to do true worship of Ishwar by following right examples of whom we worship as incarnations.
 That is why despite our best of noble intentions, genuine love for Supreme, we have stupid things like birth-based caste-system and gender discrimination, attacks by invaders like fanatic cults, christianization, corruption, immorality etc spread all around us.
-And instead of fighting these out, we waste the gift of Ishwar – our energies, capabilities – in non-productive activities.

-10. True respect to Ram, Krishna, Hanuman etc would come not by considering them as major or minor Ishwar and putting water, flower, milk on them and chanting songs hailing them as Ishwar.
-But by doing what they did – making our bodies strong, doing exercises to increase power, meditation, disciplined routine, high character, increasing knowledge, understanding our true Dharma or Vedas, fighting Ravans and Kansa all around, saving dignity of motherly-force (women) all around and establishing true Rama Rajya.
+11. True respect to Ram, Krishna, Hanuman etc would come by doing what they did – making our bodies strong, doing exercises to increase power, meditation, disciplined routine, high character, increasing knowledge, understanding our true Dharma or Vedas, fighting Ravans and Kansa all around, saving dignity of motherly-force (women) all around and establishing true Rama Rajya.

 This is true worship of Ishwar and there are no shortcuts to this.